horseshoe/horseshoe/Building.md

 # Horseshoe

 Horseshoe is written entirely in Java and uses the gradle build system.
-The exact dependencies needed can be found in [Airpower.ps1](Airpower.ps1) and the [Dockerfile](Dockerfile)
+The exact build dependencies and their versions can be found in [Airpower.ps1](Airpower.ps1) and the [Dockerfile](Dockerfile)

 ## Windows (Airpower)